score-json/json/TSF/trustable/statements/JLS-14.md

         sha: "aaf127c04cb31c406e5b04a63f1ae89369fccde6d8fa7cdda1ed4f32dfc5de63"
 ---

-The SHA value of the library in use coincides with the SHA value provided by Niels Lohmann for that version.

-The SHA value of "./single_include/nlohmann/json.hpp" within s-core coincides with the SHA value of nlohmann/json provided by Niels Lohmann for that version.
+The SHA value of "./single_include/nlohmann/json.hpp" within score-json coincides with the SHA value of nlohmann/json provided by Niels Lohmann for that version.